isabella232/kendo-react-animation/docs/overview.md

 );
 ```

-## Animating initial mount
+### Animate Initial Mounts

-By default animation component will animate only subsequent DOM update.
-If you would like to animate initial mount of the
-content then you will need to enable it using `animateAppear` prop.
+By default, the Animation component animates subsequent DOM updates only.
+To animate the initial mount of the content, enable it using the `animateAppear` property.

-#### Demo

 ```html
   <div id="app"></div>